Prolog is a fun and rewarding programming language. The elegance of predicate logic cannot be denied. But you might be thinking…

 If we take a look at a the pictorial representation our terms, we can see that they do unify when we apply Robinson's Unification Algorithm:

-Next time, we'll take a closer look at Prolog's knowledge base and how it is put together.
+In part 2 of this Prolog series, we'll take a closer look at Prolog's knowledge base and how it is put together.